Milunas/movieplatform/README.md

 Project for intern in Allegro

 ### About
 It's simple CRUD.
-We have list of movies in our database and we can add new one, get one of them or all.
+We have list of movies in our database and we can add new one, get one of them or all at once.

 ### Technologies